 Ingredients

-- 2 pounds bone-in pork shoulder or beef short ribs or pork ribs
+- 2 pounds bone-in pork shoulder (or pork ribs)

 - 1½ pounds red beets